History of Las Vegas

 The settlement of Las Vegas, Nevada was founded in 1905 before the opening of a railroad that linked Los Angeles and Salt Lake City.
 The stopover attracted some farmers (mostly from Utah) to the area, and fresh water was irrigated to the settlement.
 In 1911, the town was incorporated as part of the newly founded Clark County.
 Urbanization took off in 1931 when work started on the Boulder Dam (now the Hoover Dam), bringing a huge influx of young male workers, for whom theaters and casinos were built, largely by the Mafia.
 Electricity from the dam also enabled the building of many new hotels along the Strip.
 The arrival of Howard Hughes in 1966 did much to offset mob influence and helped turn Las Vegas into more of a family tourist center.

-The name Las Vegas—Spanish for "the meadows"—was given to the area in 1829 by Rafael Rivera, a member of the Spanish explorer Antonio Armijo trading party that was traveling to Los Angeles, and stopped for water there on the Old Spanish Trail from New Mexico.
+The name Las Vegas—Spanish for "the meadows"—was given to the area in 1829 by Rafael Rivera, a member of the Spanish explorer Antonio Armijo’s trading party that was traveling to Los Angeles, and stopped for water there on the Old Spanish Trail from New Mexico.
 At that time, several parts of the valley contained artesian wells surrounded by extensive green areas.
 The flows from the wells fed the Las Vegas Wash, which runs to the Colorado River.